Commentaries on

 ACT 3

-Act 3, Scene 1 (340, Cleomenes and Dion are returning with the answer from Apollo’s oracle.)
+Act 3, Scene 1 (340, Cleomenes and Dion describe the oracular goings-on in Delphi, and are on the way back to Sicilia with the answer from Apollo’s oracle.)

 Cleomenes and Dion have done their job and now have the sealed response of Apollo’s oracle.
 They are returning to Sicilia and hoping the answer will be for Hermione’s good.

-Act 3, Scene 2 (341-46, Hermione defends herself at trial; Leontes disrespects the oracle; Mamillius’s death shocks Leontes back to his senses; Hermione faints and Paulina pronounces her dead; Paulina confronts Leontes, who vows to visit his son and wife’s shrine daily: this will be his penance, his “recreation.”)
+Act 3, Scene 2 (341-46, Hermione defends herself at trial; Leontes condemns the oracle for declaring Hermione and Polixenes innocent; Mamillius’s death shocks Leontes back to his senses; Hermione faints and is carried away; Leontes shows remorse for his crazed actions; Paulina returns, claims that Hermione is dead, and confronts Leontes, who vows to visit his son and wife’s shrine daily as his lifelong penance.)

-Act 3, Scene 3 (346-49, Antigonus dreams of Hermione, exposes Perdita, is eaten by a bear; a shepherd discovers the child with gold; he and his son plan good deeds and a secure future.)
+Act 3, Scene 3 (346-49, Antigonus dreams of Hermione, exposes Perdita in the Bohemain wilderness, and is himself chased and eaten by a bear even as his ship offshore sinks in a terrible storm; a shepherd discovers the child with gold; he and his son anticipate their own good deeds and secure future.)

 ACT 4